helmsman12/LLM_reasoning_diversity/README.md

 ```

 For each problem, the judge returns the observed approach groups and the indexed ids of the correct solutions in each group.
-For the exact command used in the paper, refer to `scripts/cluster_generations.sh`.

 ### 2. Definition of Cov@N